 While this list covers the most common types of health insurance plans, you can view the full list on the IRS website.

-If you do not purchase qualifying health coverage by January 31, 2017, you will be unable to purchase health insurance unless you qualify for a Special Enrollment Period.
+In many cases, if you do not purchase qualifying health coverage by Dec.
+15, 2017, you will be unable to purchase health insurance unless you qualify for a Special Enrollment Period.
 You also can’t switch to a different health insurance plan outside of Open Enrollment unless you qualify for a Special Enrollment Period.